ebmdatalab/exploring-change-detection/README.md

-This repo documents some exploration that I carroed out into the interpretation of the [change detection/indicator saturation](https://github.com/ebmdatalab/change_detection) algorithm output.
+This repo documents some exploration that I carried out into the interpretation of the [change detection/indicator saturation](https://github.com/ebmdatalab/change_detection) algorithm output.